codecop/LCD-Numbers-DI-Framework-Kata/README.md

 # Refactoring LCD Numbers to remove the dependency injection framework

-This is an implementation of the [LCD Numbers Kata](http://rubyquiz.com/quiz14.html) using outside-in development making use of a dependency injection framework.
+This is an implementation of the [LCD Numbers Kata](http://rubyquiz.com/quiz14.html) using (excessive) outside-in development and making use of a dependency injection framework.
 There are (integrated) tests.

 The starting point is available in different programming languages.